tensorlayer/TensorLayer/docs/modules/db.rst

 It will be stragihtford to port the tensorDB system to google cloud , aws and azure.

-The following tutorial is base on the MongoDb implmenetation.
+The following tutorial is based on the MongoDb implmenetation.

 Install MongoDB